abhisek2004/Minor-Project-I-Heart-Failure/README.md

 We would like to thank all the researchers and institutions that contributed to the availability of anonymized patient datasets, as well as the open-source community for their invaluable libraries and tools.

 ---
+📊 Project Presentation
+Check out our PowerPoint presentation for a detailed overview of the project! 📑

 ![Predictive Model for Heart failure-1](https://github.com/user-attachments/assets/47e158bf-09bc-4696-bc62-d38a30c8ebe2)
 ![Predictive Model for Heart failure-2](https://github.com/user-attachments/assets/e41ecbc0-e2b9-4d3c-a24f-a2b46d043e21)